jdubuisson/MetaUrf/README.md

 You will likely need to fix the `./app/cache` and `./app/logs` folders permissions.

 #### Database
-The `./app/config/config.yml` must be updated to include your Riot Games API Key.

 To initiate the database and its structure :
 ```
 app/console doctrine:database:create